Programming-0101/TheBook/Teach/ReadMe.md

 ## Topic A

-This topic is the first of a three-part introduction to object-oriented programming.
+> This topic is the first of a three-part introduction to object-oriented programming.
 The focus of this first part is to introduce classes and methods.
 This topic does not go beyond the use of static methods in a class.

-### Introduction

 The purpose of this topic is to introduce the class as the central piece of modern computer programs.
 A computer program is "a set of instructions for manipulating information."
 Notice the two key elements of a computer program: Instructions and Information.
 A class is a kind of template that groups together data (information) and instructions for manipulating that data.